GregMcC5/philamer_2/README.md

 February 2022 - Present.
 A pilot project remediating the metadata for the University of Michigan's ["The United States and its Territories, 1870 - 1925: The Age of Imperialism"](https://quod.lib.umich.edu/p/philamer/) digital colleciton.

 Further context on this project and this collection can be found in our [report](https://docs.google.com/document/d/15NfpqtLPfcfQ1oiRX9NhGXweel1XqYJVHg5A7OBwCT4/edit#).

 ## Authors

 - Jackson Huang (huangjq@umich.edu)
 - Curtis Hunt (huntcu@umich.edu)
 - Gregory McCollum (gregmcc@umich.edu)

+## Note

+Updated information on how this project handled language metadata updates can be found [here](https://github.com/GregMcC5/philamer2024).

 ## Workflow